-Rico Wallace enters his second season with the Tigers football program as an assistant coach.
+Rico Wallace enters his third season with the Tigers football program as an assistant coach.
 Wallace joined the Tigers' staff in 2017 as the wide receivers coach after spending time at Wartburg College (Iowa) during the 2016 season, coaching the running backs.

 During the 2015 season, Wallace served as an assistant coach for Illinois Wesleyan, responsible for the tight ends and defensive backs.

 A 2012 graduate with a degree in sports management from Shenandoah University, Wallace was a four-year letterman and an all-conference wide receiver.
 He still holds a number of school season and career records, including most receptions in a career (189), season (67) and game (12); career (3,287) and season receiving yards (1,241); and TD catches in a season (14) and game (5).